 G. Depression LvMI.

-The Economics of Development and PlanningVrinda Publications P Ltd., India - 78-906121.
+The Economics of Development and PlanningVrinda Publications P Ltd., India #ad - The Economics of Development and Planning #ad - 78-906121.
 Now running in its 40th edition, this highly acclaimed, popular and best selling text book in India and abroad and having U. S. Congress Library Catalog No.

 Marshall’s reasoning still remains as relevant today as it was then.
 The book has an active table of contents for easy access to each chapter.
 Marshall is in the row with the greatest economists Adam Smith, Frederic Bastiat, John Keynes, John Locke, David Ricardo, and John Stuart Mill.
 This book is one of the most important ones about the deepest thoughts of economics by Alfred Marshall, one of the greatest thinkers of political economics on the planet.